KhaoDoesDev/mineflayer-stasis-bot/README.md

 > [!WARNING]
 > **The bot may not work properly on servers with anti-cheat enabled.
 Use at your own risk.**
-> All modules are toggleable by not loading them in the `bot.loadPlugins` function.
+> All modules are toggleable by not loading them in the config file.

 ## License
 MIT